1989 murders of Jesuits in El Salvador: Victims

 All but Celina Ramos were employees of UCA El Salvador.
 Another Jesuit resident, Jon Sobrino, was delivering a lecture on liberation theology in Bangkok.
 He said he had grown accustomed to living with death threats and commented: "We wanted to support dialogue and peace.
 We were against the war.
 But we have been considered Communists, Marxists, supporters of the rebels, all that type of thing."
 When The New York Times described the murdered priests as "leftist intellectuals" in March 1991, Archbishop John R. Quinn of San Francisco objected to the use of that characterization "without qualification or nuance".
-He offered the paper the words of Archbishop Helder Camara: "When I feed the hungry, they call me a saint.
+He offered the paper the words of Archbishop Hélder Câmara: "When I feed the hungry, they call me a saint.
 When I ask why they have no food, they call me a Communist."

 Reaction

 The murders attracted international attention and increased international pressure for a cease-fire.
 It is recognized as a turning point that led toward a negotiated settlement to the war.

 The U.S. government, which had long provided military aid to the government, called on President Cristiani to initiate "the fullest inquiry and certainly a rapid one".
 It condemned the murders "in the strongest possible terms".
 Senator Claiborne Pell, chair of the Senate Foreign Relations Committee, said: "I am devastated by these cold-blooded murders, which appear intended to silence human rights activity in El Salvador.
 I appeal most urgently for an end to the fighting and for a cease-fire ... and ask that those responsible for these murders be brought to justice as swiftly as possible."
 An editorial in The New York Times catalogued a series of similar crimes that had gone unpunished and warned that "What's different this time is America's horrified impatience".
 It warned that the U.S. Senate would end U.S. aid if the government of El Salvador "cannot halt and will not punish death squads".

+House Speaker Tom Foley appointed Representative Joe Moakley to investigate the murders in what came to be known as the Moakley Commission.
+Moakley's findings revealed that the murders had been ordered at the highest levels of the Salvadoran military and led to a reduction in military aid by the United States to El Salvador and the creation of a United Nations commission.